linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

 ---
-slug: getting-started-redis
+slug: how-to-connect-to-redis-and-use-the-redis-database
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Learn how to start using Redis databases, connecting to a Redis server and working with data on it."
 og_description: "Learn how to start using Redis databases, connecting to a Redis server and working with data on it."
-keywords: ['connecting to redis server','how to create redis database','getting started with redis']
+keywords: ['connecting to redis server', 'how to create redis database', 'getting started with redis']
+tags: ['redis', 'database']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-12-11
 modified_by:
   name: Nathaniel Stickman
-title: "Connecting to Redis and Using Redis Databases"
+title: "How to Connect to Redis and Use The Redis Database"
-h1_title: "Connecting to Redis and Using Redis Databases"
+h1_title: "Connecting to Redis and Using Redis Databases" enable_h1 : true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos